MrManny/MrManny.github.io/index.md

 For business stuff, you can probably just check my [LinkedIn] profile, I guess.

-Currently doing Product Owner shenanigans at [Dynatrace].
+Currently, I am doing Product Owner shenanigans at [Dynatrace].
+We're currently working on the [Site Reliability Guardian].
 Check them out, we are great!

-I know my [GitHub] profile is a bit barren; my main contributions are usually held in private organization repositories.
-I swear, I will try to do *something* useful with my GitHub profile some day!
+I know my [GitHub] profile is a bit barren; my main contributions are usually held in private repositories all across GitLab, BitBucket, and GitHub.
+I swear, I will try to do *something* useful with my GitHub profile… some day!
+I have *plenty* of ideas.
+Sadly, the same cannot be said about spare time.

 ## Language Skills